-Eli Levinson and Sydney Guilford are top divorce attorneys in NYC.
-The dynamic changes when Charlie Howell is hired and Eli takes a lower profile.
-Sydney and Charlie develop a flirtatious ...
+Eli Levinson (Alan Rosenberg) and Sydney Guilford (Mariel Hemingway) are top divorce attorneys in New York City.
+The dynamic changes when Charlie Howell (Peter Onorati) is hired and Eli ...

 See full summary »

-Eli Levinson and Sydney Guilford are top divorce attorneys in NYC.
-The dynamic changes when Charlie Howell is hired and Eli takes a lower profile.
+Eli Levinson (Alan Rosenberg) and Sydney Guilford (Mariel Hemingway) are top divorce attorneys in New York City.
+The dynamic changes when Charlie Howell (Peter Onorati) is hired and Eli takes a lower profile.
 Sydney and Charlie develop a flirtatious arrangement while concentrating on their client's problems.Written by

 0 of 0 people found this review helpful.